jnozzi/cocoadev.com/markdown/NSURLRequest.md

-General/NSURLRequest sets additional behaviour to a to be loaded General/NSUrL, like timeout, use of cache and headers.
+NSURLRequest sets additional behaviour to a to be loaded NSUrL, like timeout, use of cache and headers.

 as example request a URL with a specific HTTP header tag:
-(General/MiniBrowser sample)
+(MiniBrowser sample)

- General/NSMutableURLRequest *urlRequest;
+ NSMutableURLRequest *urlRequest;
- urlRequest = General/[NSMutableURLRequest requestWithURL:[NSURL General/URLWithString:@"myURL"]];
+ urlRequest = [NSMutableURLRequest requestWithURL:[NSURL URLWithString:@"myURL"]];
  [urlRequest setValue:@"myURL" forHTTPHeaderField:@"Referer"];
  [[webView mainFrame] loadRequest:urlRequest];